jameshughes89/cs4XX-EvolutionaryComputation/site/topics/origin/origin.rst

 * Systems can evolve --- not just biological systems

+    * Don't put life on a pedestal
+    * It's just another system within the universe

 * It really only needs mechanisms for persisting and changing

 * Systems evolve as a consequence of it's relationship with it's environment